Aashu002-ux/labreport-5/README.md

 # labreport-5

-# 🧬 N-Queens Problem Solver using Genetic Algorithms
+#  N-Queens Problem Solver using Genetic Algorithms

 This project provides a Python implementation of the **N-Queens problem** solved using a **Genetic Algorithm (GA)**.
-The goal is to place `N` queens on an `N × N` chessboard such that no two queens threaten each other.
+The goal is to place N queens on an N × N chessboard such that no two queens threaten each other.